-Q.B1: In order to save money, we used internal labor to undertake the project described in the Application.
-May we be reimbursed for these costs?

-A.B1: Generally, costs associated with internal labor (volunteer or paid) are not reimbursable through NY BRICKS.
-Therefore, costs incurred by the grantee for custodial services, maintenance of equipment, salaries of facilities management personnel, security personnel, project oversight, or other similar expenditures may not be reimbursed with NY BRICKS Funds.
+- Q.B1: In order to save money, the grantee used internal labor to undertake the project described in the Application.
+May the grantee be reimbursed for these costs? - A.B1: Generally, costs associated with internal labor (volunteer or paid) are not reimbursable through NY SWIMS.
+Therefore, costs incurred by the grantee for custodial services, maintenance of equipment, salaries of facilities management personnel, security personnel, project oversight, or other similar expenditures may not be reimbursed with NY SWIMS Funds.